emicklei/gcpmon/README.md

 # gcpmon

-A Google Cloud Platform Monitoring emulator for (Stackdriver) metrics and tracing.
+A Google Cloud Platform Monitoring inspector for (Stackdriver) metrics and tracing.

 ## Go